luxfi/docs/docs/apis/luxd/public-api-server.md

 ## Using the Public API nodes

-The public API server is at `api.lux.network` for Lux Mainnet and `api.lux-test.network` for Lux Fuji Testnet.
+The public API server is at `api.lux.network` for Lux Mainnet and `api.lux-test.network` for Lux Testnet.
 To access a particular API, just append the relevant API endpoint, as documented [here](./apis/issuing-api-calls.md).
 Namely, use the following end points for each chain respectively:

 ### HTTP